The Five Sources of Power

 Why personal power matters more

-Generally, the personal sources of power are more strongly related to employees’ job satisfaction, organisational commitment, and job performance than are the organisational power sources.
+Research finds that personal sources of power are more strongly related to employees’ job satisfaction, organisational commitment, and job performance than organisational sources.

 Personal power produces better outcomes than organisational power.
 A leader who relies on expert and referent power produces more engaged staff than one who relies on legitimate, reward, and coercive power.